lennart-benschop/agon-utilities/README.md

 It can take a third parameter to specify the line number on which the cursor must start.
 Example:
 `nano myfile.txt &90000 231`

-The edditor runs in MODE 0 (it selects this mode when started) and tries to return to the mode from which it was called.
+The editor runs in MODE 0 (it selects this mode when started) and tries to return to the mode from which it was called.
 Key bindings are nano-style, but not all are implemented (far from).

 Implemented key bindings: Control-A, Control-E to go to the start or end of a line, Control-Y and Control-V for page-up and